Ravenstine/ember-cli-svelte/README.md

 There is no intention to support versions of Ember before v3.28.

+## Yeah but why?

+Ember.js is a nice framework and Svelte is a great component compiler that is very straight-forward to use and portable.
+Oh, and I did it because I can.

 ## Installation

 ```
 ember install ember-cli-svelte
 ```

+The `svelte` package will be added as a separate dependency in your project's `package.json`.

 The default blueprint will automatically modify your `app.js` file to use the extended resolver from this add-on instead of the default one from `ember-resolver`.